NonsoOmoko/Visualizing-the-History-of-Nobel-Prize-Winners/README.md

 ## Dependencies

-The analysis is performed using the following libraries:
+The analysis and vizualization are performed using the following libraries:
 - pandas
 - seaborn
 - numpy